MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles-csh.md

   > [!div class=mx-imgBorder]
   > ![Knowledge article sort](media/km-sort.png "Knowledge article sort")

-### Link and unlink the knowledge article to a record
+### Link and unlink a knowledge article to a record

-When configured, you can link an article to case.
+When configured, you can link an article to a case.
 You can associate and dissociate the knowledge article with a record.

   > [!div class=mx-imgBorder]
   > ![Link to case](media/knowledge-base-search-2.png "Link or unlink a knowledge article with a record")

-1. In the top right of the article, there's a link icon.
+1. In the top-right of the article, there's a link icon.
 2. If linking is preconfigured, you can select the link icon and it will link the article to your case.
 3. Articles that are linked to a case will display  **Linked to Case** in blue in the bottom left and the link icon will update to show the link.